jasonholmberg/cdi-properties/README.md

 # cdi-properties #

 Context and Dependency Injection (CDI) does not supply a built in utility for injecting property values from properties files into fields, methods or parameters.
-This can be very useful and library provides the and annotation and support classes to make this happen.
+This can be very useful and this library provides the and annotation and supporting classes to make this happen.

 ## Configuration ##
 A system property named `config.base.name` is expected to be present, unless you create your own implementation of Configuration and pick a different System Property name.
 The value of this property should be the base-name of the property file.
 This library makes us of the ResourceBundle API, so these properties will benefit from localization, although, this is not necessarily a localization utility.
 For example, if you are putting properties in a file named: `myProperties.properties`, then the `config.base.name` should be `myProperties`.
 Reference your container on how to specifically provide System properties.
 The properties file need to be in the class path of your web applications.